 Satterwhite Chiropractic Cares for Cervical Disc Herniations and Related Radiculopathy

-Satterwhite Chiropractic treats Oxford neck pain patients with cervical spine disc herniations that cause arm pain radiculopathy.
-Non-surgical care of arm pain radiculopathy helps Oxford neck pain and arm pain sufferers find some relief without surgery.
+Satterwhite Chiropractic welcomes Oxford neck pain patients with cervical spine disc herniations that trigger arm pain radiculopathy.
+Non-surgical care of arm pain radiculopathy helps Oxford neck pain and arm pain sufferers experience some relief without surgery.

 CERVICAL RADICULOPATHY

-In setting up a treatment plan for for cervical spine-related arm pain (aka cervical radiculopathy), research guidelines describe conservative management as a first-line treatment option over surgery.
-Clinically, cervical radiculopathy can present as numbness, paresthesia, motor change, reflex change and/or sensory change.
-Researchers have been working to set guidelines for its non-surgical management and treatment at different stages of pain including acute, subacute, and chronic.
-(1) Satterwhite Chiropractic uses such guidelines in planning non-surgical treatment for our Oxford chiropractic patients.
+In managing for cervical spine-related arm pain (aka cervical radiculopathy), research guidelines describe conservative management as a first-line treatment alternative over surgery.
+Clinically, cervical radiculopathy can pose as motor change, paresthesia, reflex change, numbness and/or sensory change.
+Researchers have been collaborating to establish guidelines for its non-surgical management and treatment at different stages of pain including acute, subacute, and chronic.
+(1) Satterwhite Chiropractic considers such guidelines in planning non-surgical treatment for our Oxford chiropractic patients.

 GUIDELINES FOR TREATING CERVICAL DISC HERNIATIONS

-In reporting the non-surgical guidelines, researchers described the risk-benefit ratio for surgical treatment of cervical radiculopathy as less promising than for non-surgical, conservative care.
-In looking at care of cervical radiculopathy through its phases, the non-surgical interventions’ guidelines move from acute/more passive care to chronic/more active, individualized, self-managed care.
-Particularly, for the acute stage, multimodal management including spinal manipulation, patient education, exercise, and positioning that alleviates the pain were effective.
-For subacute cervical radiculopathy, enhanced specific exercises, supervised motor control motions and/or mobilization may be incorporated.
-For chronic pain, general aerobic exercise and strength training, postural instruction, and ergonomic assessment of job-related activities may be incorporated}29}.
-(2) We know that our neck and arm pain patients are ready for activities like this that get them back to doing what they want to do.
+In presenting the non-surgical guidelines, researchers described the risk-benefit ratio for surgical treatment of cervical radiculopathy as less favorable than for non-surgical, conservative care.
+When studying the care of cervical radiculopathy through its stages, the non-surgical interventions’ guidelines shift from more passive care in the acute phase to chronic/more active, individualized, self-managed care.
+Specifically, for the acute stage, multimodal management including spinal manipulation, patient education, exercise, and positioning that eases the pain were valuable.
+For subacute cervical radiculopathy, increased specific exercises, supervised motor control motions and/or mobilization may be incorporated.
+In the chronic phase, patients may profit from general aerobic exercise and strength training, postural instruction, and ergonomic assessment of job-related activities, general aerobic exercise and strength training, postural instruction, and ergonomic assessment of job-related activities may be incorporated}29}.
+(2) We find that our neck and arm pain patients appreciate activities like this that allow them to return to doing what they want to do.

 TIME AND THE CERVICAL DISC HERNIATION

 Overall, in one systematic review study, 56.4% of degenerative cervical radiculopathy patients - 39.1% of conservatively treated patients and 60.5% of surgically treated patients – said they had motor deficits prior to treatment.
-(3) A spine surgeon presented a case report of a patient who was ready to undergo cervical spine discectomy/fusion surgery for a C4-C5 disc herniation whose disc resorbed on a confirming repeat MRI, rendering surgery unnecessary.
-The researcher conceded that more research was available on the decrease of lumbar disc herniations seen on MRI by 34.7% to 95% over 6 to 17 months and total resolution of the disc in 43% to 75% yet contended that cervical disc herniations were likely to act the same way.
-(4) Like the author, Satterwhite Chiropractic holds out hope for our cervical disc herniation and cervical radiculopathy patients that surgery may not be required.
+(3) A spine surgeon described a case report of a patient headed for cervical spine discectomy/fusion surgery for a C4-C5 disc herniation whose disc resorbed on a confirming repeat MRI, making surgery needless.
+The researcher conceded that more research was accessible on the decrease of lumbar disc herniations seen on MRI by 34.7% to 95% over 6 to 17 months and total resorption of the disc in 43% to 75% yet postulated that cervical disc herniations were apt to do the same.
+(4) Like the author, Satterwhite Chiropractic holds out hope for our cervical disc herniation and cervical radiculopathy patients that surgery may not be necessary.
 Our conservative Oxford chiropractic treatment will quite possibly help in relieving the symptoms and pain.

 CONTACT Satterwhite Chiropractic